 Break out the sustainable insulated jackets because winter is here!
 At least here in Utah.
 But we’re OK with that, because winter and snow means we have the opportunity to play outside in ways we can’t the rest of the year: skiing, snowboarding, snowshoeing, all that good stuff.
 But winter also means it’s time to break out the layers, especially if you plan to go hiking, cross country skiing, or any other activity where you’ll be working hard in the cold but also need to stay warm when you stop for a snack break.

-So we tested out a bunch of nice cozy puffy jackets–all synthetic, all PFAS-free, all more sustainable options–to help you figure out which one is right for you and your specific type of adventure preferences, whether you’re cross country skiing or hiking in the cold.
-(And if you want even more options, check out these 7 puffy jackets we reviewed last year or 4 hybrid jackets we reviewed this month!)
-Here are some of our newest favorite sustainable insulated jackets for all your winter pursuits.
+So we tested out a bunch of the best insulated jackets–all synthetic, all PFAS-free, all more sustainable options–to help you figure out which one is right for you and your specific type of adventure preferences, whether you’re cross country skiing or hiking in the cold.
+(And if you want even more options, check out these hybrid jackets we reviewed!)
+Here are some of our newest favorite sustainable insulated jackets for hiking and all your other winter pursuits.

 Sustainable Insulated Jackets